Cooperation, Communication Pay Off

 By Julie Anderson

-Briones said another important aspect of his job as collections manager is staying apprised of the latest rules established by the Office of Court Administration (OCA).
+Another important aspect of Prado’s job as collections manager is staying apprised of the latest rules established by the Office of Court Administration (OCA).

 Mandated Collection Programs